Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 The "Longboard" version has a "neck" that allows mounting it in a regular Game Boy Camera shell with the regular sensor ribbon as well.
 If you change your idea, you can physically break the neck and adapt the PCB again in the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a). **The long neck must be populated with a vertical SMD JST connector only.**

 Both versions come with pads for vertical and horizontal SMD JST connectors on the short part (before the neck).
-Be sure to solder the right connector on the right pads to avoid polarity inversion. **For the short PCB, whatever the shell used, I recommended to go with the horizontal SMD JST connector by default as clearance is very low.**
+Be sure to solder the right connector on the right pads to avoid polarity inversion. **For the short PCB, whatever the shell used, I recommend to go with the horizontal SMD JST connector by default as clearance is very low.**

 ![](/Images/Connector.png)